-Over her career, she sold over 20 million singles and 10 million albums worldwide.
+Over her career, Wilde sold over 20 million singles and 10 million albums worldwide.

 5. Kate Bush

-Kate Bush is a British pop/rock singer and songwriter.
+Next up is Kate Bush, a British pop/rock singer and songwriter.
 She grew up in Bexleyheath, Kent, England, in a family of artists.

-Bush began writing her musical composition at 11 years before winning a contract with EMI Records at 16 years.
-She spent the next several years in London taking vocal lessons, studying dance and mime while preparing her first recording.
+Bush began writing her musical composition at 11 years before winning a contract with EMI Records at 16.
+She spent the next several years in London taking vocal lessons and studying dance and mime while preparing her first recording.

-She later released other albums such as The Dreaming (1982), Hounds of Love (1985), and her greatest hits collection, The Whole Story (1986).
-Bush sold over seven million records across the world.
+She later released other albums such as The Dreaming (1982) and Hounds of Love (1985).
+The latter topped UK charts.